 I arrived at Blueberry hill at the age of seven.
 Back then it was known as a “rough area”, still reeling from the riots of 1981 and it had a low reputation.
 Fast forward 25 or so years and it was on its way up…

 The second set of riots had me staring outside my bedroom window watching kids no older than 10 walking through the streets carrying televisions and stereo systems on their heads.
 I wasn’t able to return to work the next day because of the looting and damage to the area, but I guess I should be thankful that my home hadn’t been burned to the ground, like one of the other buildings nearby.

-There are downsides to gentrification of course, one factor being that a lot of people are being priced out, and displaced from their council homes.
+There are downsides to the gentrification, of course, one factor being that a lot of people are being priced out, and displaced from their council homes.

 It’s a cold world out here, and I really do hope that I will one day have most of the control over my life.
 That nobody will have the power to force me out of the area I have classed as home.
-However I appreciate that this isn’t the reality for everyone, not every is healthy nor able to earn money for what ever personal circumstances.
+However I appreciate that this isn’t the reality for everyone, not everyone is healthy nor able to earn money for whatever personal circumstances.

 It’s an even colder world for people that have no babies, aren’t homeless and are just trying to gain some independence but can’t because they can’t afford the increasing private rent.

 More and more “affordable” luxury flats are being built in Blueberry Hill, – affordable to an Oligarch perhaps but certainly not the average Blueberry hill resident.

 It is sad that local businesses have now been priced out and can’t afford to stay.
 I’ve watched the price of goods from the local market double, and it’s only a matter of time before they shut completely.